-On January 1, 2014, Transportation established a new organizational structure composed of four parts namely: Rolling Stock Regions, the BT Core consisting of value chain functions, Global Businesses and Group Headquarters, as part of its OneBT transformation programme which was introduced to further empower project management, increase focus on selective bidding, centralize the global supply chain, reduce organizational layers and overhead costs, speed up decision making, implement leaner processes and foster upfront product development and increase standardization and modularization.
+On January 1, 2014, Transportation established an organizational structure in order to empower project management, increase focus on selective bidding, centralize the global supply chain, reduce organizational layers and overhead costs, speed up decision making, implement leaner processes and foster upfront product development and increase standardization and modularization.

 On January 16, 2014, Aerospace announced that Dammam-based Al Qahtani Aviation Company signed a firm purchase agreement for 16 CS300 aircraft with options for an additional 10 CS300 jetliners to be operated by SaudiGulf Airlines, a newly launched national carrier based in the Kingdom of Saudi Arabia.
-Based on the list price of the aircraft, the firm order for the 16 CS300 aircraft was valued at approximately \$1.2 billion.
-Should all 10 options be exercised, the value of the contract would increase to \$2 billion.
+Based on the list price of the aircraft at that time, the firm order for the 16 CS300 aircraft was valued at \$1.2 billion.
+Should all 10 options be exercised, the value of the contract could increase to \$2 billion.

-On January 17, 2014, Transportation announced that, as part of a consortium with John Laing, ITOCHU Corporation and Uberior, it entered into a contract valued at approximately \$4.1 billion with the State of Queensland, Australia, for the New Generation Rollingstock Project.
+On January 17, 2014, Transportation announced that, as part of a consortium with John Laing, ITOCHU Corporation and Uberior, it entered into a contract valued at \$4.1 billion with the State of Queensland, Australia, for the New Generation Rollingstock Project.
 Bombardier's share of the contract, which consists of the supply of 75 electric multiple units ("EMUs"), a new depot and maintenance for 30 years, was valued at \$2.7 billion.

-On February 11, 2014, Aerospace inaugurated its full-scale, company-owned service centre and opened its RSO in Singapore.
+On February 11, 2014, Aerospace inaugurated its full-scale, company-owned service centre and opened its Regional Sales Office ("RSO") in Singapore.
+On February 15, 2016, Aerospace announced that the service centre would expand its capabilities and capacity.

-On February 19, 2014, Transportation announced that it signed a contract with Transport for London ("TfL") valued at approximately \$2.1 billion.
+On February 19, 2014, Transportation announced that it signed a contract with Transport for London ("TfL") valued at \$2.1 billion.
 The contract between TfL and Transportation covers the supply, delivery and maintenance of 65 new trains and a depot at Old Oak Common.